 The watch looks plain at first glance, but a closer look will reveal many exquisite details that have made it popular among collectors: the leaf-shaped hands in both the main dial and the small seconds, and the style font of the Arabic numerals.
 The brand also used the old Tissot logo for this model, giving the watch a vintage feel.

 Most of the watches featured in this article are either inspired by old designs or are reissues of vintage models.
 This one by American brand Gruen, however, is an original.

 Gruen Watch Co. was founded by a German watchmaker in 1908 and is currently owned by New York-based MZ Berger.
 Some vintage, Art Deco-inspired watches are still around today and are sold in places websites like eBay.

 This pre-owned Gruen Quadron Model 77 analog watch has a gold case and a mechanical movement.
-This is a tonneau-shaped watch like the Bulova watches we featured above, and has thick Art Deco-styled large Arabic numerals.
+This is a tonneau-shaped watch like the Bulova watches we featured above and has thick Art Deco-styled large Arabic numerals.
 There is also a seconds hand and a push-pull crown.
-This model was manufactured in the 1920s, the year that the movement was popular.
-If you’d like a timepiece that was made during the said era, this is a good collector’s item to have—it will set you back a little over $1,000 for this particular model.
+This model was manufactured in the 1920s when the movement was popular.
+If you’d like a timepiece made during the said era, this is a good collector’s item to have—it will set you back a little over $1,000 for this particular model.

 Panerai Radiomir 1940 3 Days Acciaio (PAM00791)

 Panerai is an Italian watchmaker that makes watches with Swiss technology.
 The company has been around since the 1860s and continues to produce luxury watches today.

 One of its models with an Art Deco design influence is the Panerai Radiomir 1940, which has the brand’s patented Radiomir.